Important Information from the Office of Financial Aid

 - Review the documents listed as required and “Not Yet Received”

 - Complete and submit the outstanding requirements – you may mail, fax, deliver or email.
-See contact information on the back.
+See contact informationat bottom of page.

-It is important to submit your documents by June 15 for the fall to prevent any delay in the payment of your aid.
+It is important to submit your documents by June 15 to prevent any delay in the payment of your fall semester aid.

 Estimating your Bill